 Technical Analysis

-CVE-2025-34264 is a stored cross-site scripting (XSS) vulnerability classified under CWE-79, affecting Advantech Co., Ltd.'s WISE-DeviceOn Server software versions prior to 5.4.
-The vulnerability resides in the /rmm/v1/dog/{agentId} REST API endpoint, which handles Software Watchdog process rules for agents.
-When an authenticated user adds or edits these rules, the monitored process name is stored in a settings array and subsequently rendered in the Software Watchdog UI without proper HTML encoding or sanitization.
-This improper neutralization of input allows an attacker with valid credentials to inject malicious JavaScript code into the process name field.
-When other users view or interact with the compromised rules in the UI, the injected script executes in their browser context.
-This can lead to session token theft, unauthorized command execution within the application context, or other malicious actions leveraging the victim's privileges.
-The vulnerability requires the attacker to have authenticated access to the system and some level of user interaction to trigger the payload execution.
-The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:L/UI:P/VC:L/VI:L/VA:N/SC:L/SI:L/SA:N) indicates network attack vector, low attack complexity, no attack technique required, low confidentiality and integrity impact, no availability impact, and no scope change.
-No public exploits are currently known, but the vulnerability poses a risk especially in environments where multiple users manage or monitor devices via the WISE-DeviceOn Server.
-Lack of proper input validation and output encoding in the UI is the root cause.
-Since the product is used for device management, exploitation could facilitate lateral movement or privilege escalation within industrial or enterprise networks.
+CVE-2025-34264 is a stored cross-site scripting (XSS) vulnerability classified under CWE-79 affecting Advantech Co., Ltd.'s WISE-DeviceOn Server software versions prior to 5.4.
+The vulnerability exists in the /rmm/v1/dog/{agentId} REST API endpoint, which handles Software Watchdog process rules for agents.
+When an authenticated user adds or edits these rules, the monitored process name is stored in a settings array and later rendered in the Software Watchdog UI without proper HTML encoding or sanitization.
+This improper neutralization of input allows an attacker with authenticated access to inject malicious JavaScript code into the process name field.
+When other users view or interact with the affected rules in the UI, the malicious script executes in their browser context.
+This can lead to session token theft, unauthorized actions performed on behalf of the victim, or other browser-based attacks.
+The vulnerability requires the attacker to have at least low privileges (authenticated user) and some user interaction (viewing or interacting with the infected UI component).
+The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required beyond authentication, user interaction required, and low impact on confidentiality and integrity.
+No public exploits are known at this time, but the vulnerability poses a risk especially in environments where multiple users manage or monitor devices via WISE-DeviceOn Server.
+The lack of proper input validation and output encoding in the UI rendering pipeline is the root cause.
+Since the affected versions are prior to 5.4, upgrading to 5.4 or later versions that include proper sanitization is the primary remediation.
+Until patched, organizations should restrict access to the management interface, monitor for suspicious activity, and educate users about the risk of interacting with untrusted inputs.

 Potential Impact